Voltage: 230V, Frequency: 50Hz

 Arrival and departure transfers

-Arrival transfer: If you have booked an arrival transfer for your holiday in Burma, you will find your driver waiting for you at the airport in Yangon.
-He or she will be wearing a Travel Indochina t-shirt and carrying a Travel Indochina signboard with your name on it.
+Arrival transfer: If you have booked an arrival transfer for your holiday in Myanmar, you will find your driver waiting for you at the airport in Yangon.
+He or she will be wearing an Insider Journeys t-shirt and carrying an Insider Journeys signboard with your name on it.

 Air: Domestic flights are on local carriers including the privately-owned Air Bagan, Air Mandalay and Yangon Airways.
 Schedules can sometimes change at short notice and could affect your travel plans.

 Boat: Like elsewhere in Asia, Burma offers some opportunities for river travel.
-On our Burma Revealed Small Group Tour, you will take a half-day boat ride on the Irrawaddy River in Mandalay.
+On our Myanmar Revealed Small Group Tour, you will take a half-day boat ride on the Irrawaddy River in Mandalay.

 Other: Bicycles and your feet.

 Telephone: International Direct Dial (IDD) services are available at most hotels but can be expensive.
-There is a mobile phone network in Burma, but you probably won’t be able to access it via roaming.
+There is a mobile phone network in Myanmar (Burma), but you probably won’t be able to access it via roaming.